Spokane Urology is expanding with a second location!

 According to statistics compiled by the American Cancer Society, nearly 175,000 men are diagnosed with prostate cancer each year.
-Finding a team of skilled specialists to treat the condition is the next step, and the specialists at Spokane Urology in Spokane, Washington, are here to help.
+Finding a team of skilled specialists to treat the condition is the next step, and the specialists at Spokane Urology in Spokane and Spokane Valley, Washington, are here to help.
 If you’re searching for top-of-the-line diagnostic services or treatment for prostate cancer, call the office or schedule an appointment online today.

 Your prostate is a small, walnut-shaped gland that produces seminal fluid — a liquid that provides nourishment to sperm and helps move it out of the body.
 Prostate cancer occurs when cells in your prostate begin to multiply at an abnormal rate.

 Most prostate cancers develop very slowly.
 When confined to your prostate, cancer does not usually cause harm, but if and when it spreads to other tissues, it requires prompt treatment.
 Other forms of prostate cancer are more aggressive and should be treated right away.